sparkletron/PSYQ_Examples/psxGraphics.md

 #### Basic Info

+* Can be linked together, useful when z sorting.
+  * Can be used to keep a group above anthor in the ordering table.
+  * tag is the member used for linking.
+  * Can link in things such as texture pages for sprites to set the texture.
+  * Manualy link or add anthor primitive to the ordering table in the same location as the previous
 * Smallest drawing command for the graphics system is called a primitive (or packet).
 * Two types of primitives
   * Drawing Primitives: Drawn on screen (Poly, line, Sprites, tiles)